ExistensialReset/flowmosr/guides/economics/GLOBAL_SOUTH_PATHWAY.md

 - Herbal medicine (knowledge still passed down)
 - Repair culture (nothing thrown away)
 - **Labor is abundant, cash is scarce**

+**CRITICAL NOTE: "Labor Abundant" Is Not Romantic**

+When we say "labor abundant" we mean: people have time to contribute because wage work is scarce.

+But let's be honest about what this labor actually is:
+- Digging a well by hand for 2-4 weeks
+- Walking 4 hours/day carrying 20kg water
+- Farming with hand tools in brutal heat
+- Building structures without machines

+**This is HARD.
+This is EXHAUSTING.
+This is often why people want machines.**

+The goal of Flow is NOT to permanently depend on brutal physical labor.

+The goal is:
+1. **Short term (Years 1-3):** Use labor-intensive methods because we have no choice
+2. **Medium term (Years 4-7):** Reduce labor through smart design (gravity-fed water, biogas replaces wood collection)
+3. **Long term (Years 8+):** Labor becomes LESS, not more (machines when possible, systems that maintain themselves)

+**"Labor abundant" = current reality, NOT the vision.**

+We acknowledge it.
+We use it.
+But we aim to REDUCE it over time.

 ### 5. CLIMATE ADVANTAGES (Sometimes)
 - Year-round growing season (tropical/subtropical)